Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Computational Experiments

-In this section, we compare the results of PFA and VFA (with PC) against ME and MH.
-The goal is to show the benefit of incorporating approximation of future information \IL{into exact solution methods to improve sequential decision making.} Based on the results of sensitivity analysis (see Appendix \ref{sec:sensitivity}), we set the value of $\rho$ to 15 both in PFA and VFA.
-The KPI used for the comparison is the best solution found over all approaches.
-In addition, we also report, for each of the four approaches, the gap with respect to the upper bound with perfect information, obtained by solving formulation \eqref{eq:base}.
-This latter measure is related to the competitive analysis where the focus is on measuring the discrepancy in solution quality due to lack of information.
+In this section, we compare the results of VFA-CF and VFA-2S (with PC) against ME, MH, and OPrd\_PE.
+The goal is to show the benefit of incorporating the approximation of future routes and future information into exact solution methods to improve sequential decision making.
+The Key Performance Indicator (KPI) used for the comparison is the gap from the best policy found over all approaches.
+In addition, we also report, for each of the five approaches, the gap with respect to the upper bound with perfect information obtained by solving Formulation \eqref{eq:base}.
+This latter measure is related to the competitive analysis where the focus is on measuring the discrepancy in policy quality due to lack of information.